Vandenhoeck & Ruprecht

 The traditional core areas of the publications of V&R are Theology and Religion, History, Ancient History, Philosophy and Philology.
 Current production also includes schoolbooks and non-academic publications.
+Günther Ruprecht was the leader of the publishing house from 1929.

 In 1935, the Göttingen Academy of Sciences gave Vandenhoeck & Ruprecht responsibility for its publications.
 These include the Abhandlungen der Akademie der Wissenschaften zu Göttingen, the Nachrichten der Akademie der Wissenschaften zu Göttingen, and the Göttingische Gelehrte Anzeigen, the last of which is the oldest academic journal in the German-language area.

-During the Nazi period, V&R published the journal Junge Kirche ("Young Church"), the mouthpiece of the anti-Nazi Protestant movement Confessing Church.
+During the Nazi era, V&R published the journal Junge Kirche ("Young Church"), the mouthpiece of the anti-Nazi Protestant movement Confessing Church.
 The periodical was shut down by the authorities in 1941; for the rest of World War II, the company was forced to limit its publishing to philology, natural sciences and text books for school teaching.
 After the war, it returned to its earlier ambitions to be a comprehensive academic press.